Online: ISSN: 1837-1469

 Statutory insurance scheme levy

-The statutory insurance scheme levy covers the estimated operating costs of administering the MAI Act and also provides funding for research into accident prevention and injury mitigation.
-From 1 July 2018, the levy remained unchanged at $1.50 per policy and the levy collected $6.5 million in 2018-19.
-From 1 July 2019, the levy remains unchanged.
+The statutory insurance scheme levy covers the estimated operating costs of administering the Motor Accident Insurance Act 1994 (MAI Act) and also provides funding for research into accident prevention and injury mitigation.
+From 1 July 2019, the levy remained unchanged at $1.50 per policy and the levy collected $6.8 million in 2019-20.
+From 1 July 2020, the levy will continue to remain unchanged at $1.50.

 Nominal Defendant levy

-The Nominal Defendant levy, which varies by vehicle class, covers the estimated costs of the Nominal Defendant scheme which provides funds to pay for claims relating to uninsured or unidentified vehicles.
+The Nominal Defendant levy varies by vehicle class and covers the estimated costs of the Nominal Defendant scheme which provides funds to pay for claims relating to uninsured or unidentified vehicles.
 The levy is set having regard to an actuarial assessment of claim trends.
-From 1 July 2018, the levy for Class 1 vehicles was $9.00 with $38.7 million collected in 2018-19.
-From 1 July 2019, the Nominal Defendant levy will be reduced to $8.50 for a Class 1 vehicle.
+From 1 July 2019, the levy for Class 1 vehicles reduced 50 cents to $8.50 with $37.6 million collected in 2019-20.
+From 1 July 2020, the Nominal Defendant levy will be reduced further to $8 for a Class 1 vehicle.

 Hospital and emergency services levy

-The hospital and emergency services levy is designed to cover a reasonable proportion of the estimated cost of providing public hospital and public emergency services to people who are injured in motor vehicle crashes, who use such services and who are claimants or potential claimants under the CTP insurance scheme.
+The hospital and emergency services levy is designed to cover a reasonable proportion of the estimated cost of providing public hospital and public emergency services to people who are injured in motor vehicle crashes, who use such services, and who are claimants or potential claimants under the CTP insurance scheme.
 The levy amount calculated varies by vehicle class.
-From 1 July 2018 the hospital and emergency services levy remained at $18.00 for a Class 1 vehicle.
-Proceeds from this levy are then apportioned to Queensland Health and the Department of Community Safety.
+From 1 July 2019, the hospital and emergency services levy was $18.30 for a Class 1 vehicle.
+Proceeds from this levy are then apportioned to Queensland Health, Queensland Fire and Emergency Services (QFES) and the Public Safety Business Agency (PSBA).
 Collecting the levy in this way removes the need for hospitals and emergency services to issue invoices to CTP insurers for each treatment provided to victims of road crashes.
 This saves significant administration burden for service providers and licensed CTP insurers.
-In the year 2018-19, $77.3 million was collected.
-From 1 July 2019, the levy will increase marginally to $18.30 for Class 1 vehicles.
+In the year 2019-20, $80.9 million was collected.
+From 1 July 2020, the levy will be reduced to $18.15 for Class 1 vehicles.

 National Injury Insurance Scheme, Queensland levy

-The National Injury Insurance Scheme, Queensland levy (NIISQ levy), which varies by vehicle class, covers the estimated costs of the NIISQ which provides necessary and reasonable lifetime treatment, care and support for anyone who sustains a serious personal injury in a motor vehicle accident in Queensland.
-The NIISQ levy was $88.20 for a Class 1 vehicle in 2018 -19 and collected $403.5 million.
-From 1 July 2019, the NIISQ levy will rise to $90.50 for a Class 1 vehicle.
+The National Injury Insurance Scheme Queensland levy (NIISQ levy) varies by vehicle class and covers the estimated costs of the NIISQ which provides necessary and reasonable lifetime treatment, care and support to people who sustain eligible serious personal injuries in motor vehicle accidents in Queensland.
+The NIISQ levy was $90.50 for a Class 1 vehicle in 2019 -20 and collected $421.3 million.

-The administration fee is the fee payable to DTMR for delivering administrative support for the CTP insurance scheme.
-The administration fee was $7.50 for a Class 1 vehicle in 2018-19, and $36.2 million was collected.
-From 1 July 2019, the fee will increase to $8.40 per policy after two years of no increase.
+The administration fee is the fee payable to the Department of Transport and Main Roads for delivering administrative support for the CTP insurance scheme.
+The administration fee was $8.40 for a Class 1 vehicle in 2019-20, and $37.9 million was collected.
+From 1 July 2020, the fee will increase by five cents to $8.45 per policy.

 Combating car crash scammers